Alcohol and gingivitis are closely linked, and understanding this connection can help protect oral health.

 Alcohol can irritate and inflame the gums, making them more susceptible to infection.

-Frequent alcohol intake can disrupt the natural balance of bacteria in the mouth, promoting harmful bacteria growth.
+Frequent alcohol intake can disrupt the natural balance of bacteria in the mouth, promoting harmful bacterial growth.

 Additionally, the sugar content in many alcoholic beverages can contribute to plaque buildup.